dotthenai/the-contemporary-austin/README.md

 ###WHAT IS THE WEBPAGE ABOUT?

 My webpage is an exercise in building a website.
-It is based on The Contemporary Austin's website.
+It is based on **The Contemporary Austin**'s website.

-The Contemporary Austin is the contemporary art museum of Autin, TX.
+[The Contemporary Austin](http://www.thecontemporaryaustin.org/) is the contemporary art museum of Autin, TX.

 ###REASON FOR CHOSING THE CONTEMPORARY AUSTIN